tiiuae/ghaf/docs/src/research/passthrough/ethernet.md

 ## Guest Setup

-Before starting our virtual machine with passed through devices we need to define our virtual machine device tree.
-One way of gaining a template for our QEMU device tree is by starting our QEMU instance and requesting a dump of its device tree in dtb format as below.
-Dtb is a binary format of the device tree so we also need to use command line tool device tree compiler **dtc** to convert the binary devicetree to a more human friendly device tree source format.
+Before starting the virtual machine with passed-through devices, we need to define our virtual machine device tree.
+One way of gaining a template for our QEMU device tree is by starting our QEMU instance and requesting a dump of its device tree in the DTB format as below.

+DTB is a binary format of the device tree so we also need to use the command line tool device tree compiler **dtc** to convert the binary device tree to a more human-friendly device tree source format.
 Converting the device tree to source format may give a few warnings of missing or unrecognized properties and such but that is normal.

     qemu-system-aarch64 \
         -M virt,gic-version=host,dumpdtb=virt.dtb -enable-kvm -nographic